adon-cloudcannon/landing-page-test/src/collections/site-pages/terms.md

 *Personnel*&nbsp;includes officers, employees, contractors and agents, but a reference to your personnel does not include us.

-*Privacy Policies* means the Cloud Cannon Privacy Policy (as that policy is set out on the Website and as updated from time to time), and includes any Personal Information Agreement.
+*Privacy Policies* means the CloudCannon Privacy Policy (as that policy is set out on the Website and as updated from time to time), and includes any Personal Information Agreement.

 *Sensitive Data* means any Content that is Personal Information and that is commonly treated as “sensitive”, including banking and payment details, financial information, medical records, identity document information, and other data that is likely to cause serious harm if it was used or disclosed without the consent of the individual to whom the Content relates.